Twitter not safer under Elon Musk, says former head of trust and safety

 "We saw the clearest possible example of what it looked like for things to move from online to off," Roth said.
 "We saw people dead in the Capitol."

-Musk tweeted on Nov.
-19 that Trump's account would be reinstated after a slim majority voted in favor of the move in a surprise Twitter poll.
+Musk tweeted on Nov 19 that Trump's account would be reinstated after a slim majority voted in favour of the move in a surprise Twitter poll.